TolikPylypchuk/SharpHook/docs/articles/hooks.md

 ```

 `IGlobalHook` contains separate events for every event type that can be raised by libuiohook.
 The sender of these
-events will usually be the `IGlobalHook` itself, but technically it can be anything.
+events is the `IGlobalHook` itself.

 It also contains the `Run` and `RunAsync` methods which, well, run the global hook. `Run` runs it on the current thread,
 blocking it until the global hook is disposed. `RunAsync` runs the global hook in a non-blocking way and returns a